 8. Keep your alcohol intake to a minimum

-Keep in mind that although alcohol is a depressant, it can act as a stimulant for the first few hours after you drink it, which means it might actually keep you up.
-Drinking alcohol can lead to multiple issues such as dehydration and grogginess that will only exacerbate the dehydration you’re already experiencing, and the jet lag you’ll most likely experience once you land.
+For those who drink alcoholic beverages, keep in mind that although alcohol is a depressant, it can act as a stimulant for the first few hours after you drink it, which means it might actually keep you awake.
+Drinking alcohol can also lead to multiple issues such as dehydration and grogginess that will only exacerbate the dehydration you’re already experiencing, and the jet lag you’ll most likely experience once you land.

 9. Wear comfortable, loose-fitting clothing